Fundamentals of Wildland Fire Ecology and Management

 StrongerBC future skills grant eligible

 This offering is eligible for the StrongerBC future skills grant, which is open to most BC residents aged 19 years or older and covers up to $3,500 toward the cost of the offering.
-If you would like to use the grant for this offering, you must first apply through the StrongerBC application portal.
+If you would like to use the grant for this offering, you must first apply through the StrongerBC application portal; do not purchase the offering first.
 For more information on eligibility, please click here.

 ABOUT THIS PROGRAM